Rabbi Jan Rosenberg

 In 1982, Jan started his own graphic design and print brokerage business.
 Over the years, Tovah Publications has produced many books, brochures, catalogs, calendars, album covers, and a variety of printed materials for businesses and ministries.

-Jan is also an accomplished singer/songwriter, and since coming to Beth Zion, has produced six musical CDs.
+Jan is also an accomplished singer/songwriter, and since coming to Beth Zion, has produced seven musical CDs, as well as several music videos.
 With a wide-ranging gift for musical storytelling, he shares the truth of Yeshua through Jewish eyes in word and song (available at iTunes and RabbiJan.com).

 Rebbitzen Marlene Rosenberg